-7. COMMITMENTS UNDER CONTRACTS
+8. COMMITMENTS UNDER CONTRACTS

 During 2023, the Village entered into three construction contracts totaling \$2,410,629 in connection with its water system improvement project funded under a cooperative endeavor agreement with the State of Louisiana, DOA as discussed in Note 5 above.
-During the year ended December 31,

-2023, the Village incurred \$871,709 in costs under the construction contracts that are reported as construction in progress in the financial statements.
+The total amount of these contracts was increased to \$2,468,264 due to change orders approved during 2024.
+As of December 31, 2024, the Village has incurred a total of \$2,343,243 in costs under the construction contracts that are reported as construction in progress in the financial statements.
 In addition, the Village has a \$375,000 engineering contract for the project.
-During the year ended December 31, 2023, the Village incurred a total of \$230,060 in engineering costs associated with the project that is reported as construction in progress in the financial statements.
-At December 31, 2023, the Village owes \$871,709 to the construction contractors and \$62,060 to the engineer that is reported as contracts payable in the financial statements.
+As of December 31, 2024, the Village has incurred a total of \$313,770 in engineering costs associated with the project that is reported as construction in progress in the financial statements.
+At December 31, 2024, the Village owes \$38,738 to the construction contractors and \$4,990 to the engineer that is reported as contracts payable in the financial statements.
 In addition, the Village owes \$9,205 in legal fees associated with the project.